Hot Wheels: Motorsports

 In 1999, Hot Wheels partnered with five Formula One teams to manufacture scale model Formula One cars.
 In 2016, Hot Wheels opened the Race to Win exhibit at The Children's Museum of Indianapolis to promote the 100th Indianapolis 500.

 From 1999 to 2018, Hot Wheels had a Monster Jam license to release monster truck diecasts and field a Hot Wheels-themed truck in the real-life shows.
 The partnership ended in 2019 after Feld Entertainment signed a new ten year toy licensing deal with Spin Master for Monster Jam, diecast production stopped and the Hot Wheels team retired.
 Soon after, Hot Wheels created the Hot Wheels Monster Trucks line and the Hot Wheels Monster Trucks Live show with the non-Monster Jam owned version of the Bigfoot truck as a competitor.
 Monster Jam claimed this as a plagiarism, causing controversy.

 At the 2002 24 Hours of Le Mans, Hot Wheels logos appeared on the sidepods of the pair of MG-Lola EX257 prototypes entered by MG Sport & Racing.

 Hot Wheels is a partner and sponsor of the Australian stunt rider Matt Mingay's Stuntz Inc team, and also sponsors him in the Stadium Super Trucks.
 After Mingay suffered serious facial injuries at the Detroit Belle Isle Grand Prix in 2016, Robby Gordon drove the No. 2 Hot Wheels truck at the Townsville Street Circuit.
 Hot Wheels and Castrol returned to support Mingay when he made his racing return in 2020.

 Video games

-Various video games based on Hot Wheels have been released for numerous consoles:
+Various video games based on Hot Wheels have been released for numerous consoles, PCs and mobile devices: